TheRyanVaughan/TheRyanVaughan/README.md

 ### Who am I?
 I’m a student studying Computer Science at Villanova University.
 I have experience with machine learning and creating cross platform mobile apps using React Native.
 However, I prefer doing backend development.
 I'm treasurer of the Villanova Competitive Programming Team.

 In my free time, I like to engross myself in stories regardless of the medium (movies, books, videogames, tv series...).
 I also workout daily and play ultimate frisbee competitively.
 I find it important to work my mind and body daily in order to stay healthy and focused.
+Extremely goal oriented.

 <br/>